Ihre Privatsphäre ist uns wichtig.

 A small but growing number of Cloudflare’s products include storage.
 For content that is stored definitively on the Cloudflare network, as opposed to transiting or being temporarily cached on the network, we review the complaint carefully to determine whether additional action needs to be taken.

 Cloudflare carefully reviews requests that we receive for content removal under the Digital Millennium Copyright Act (DMCA).
-If we are storing the content in question and we receive a valid takedown request that meets DMCA requirements, we will notify the user of the complaint and take steps to disable access to that content, consistent with the DMCA
+If we receive a DMCA complaint regarding the limited amount of content that we host, we will notify the user of the alleged infringement, allow for the user to provide a counter notice contesting the infringement allegation, and remove content consistent with the DMCA.

-Cloudflare also may receive written requests from law enforcement and government agencies to block access to content based on the local law of the jurisdiction.
-Because of the significant potential impact on freedom of expression, Cloudflare will evaluates each content blocking request on a case-by-case basis, analyzing the factual basis and legal authority for the request.
+Cloudflare also may receive written requests from law enforcement, government agencies, or foreign courts to block access to content based on the local law of the jurisdiction.
+Because of the significant potential impact on freedom of expression, Cloudflare will evaluate each content blocking request on a case-by-case basis, analyzing the factual basis and legal authority for the request.

 If we determine that the order is valid and requires Cloudflare action, we may limit blocking of access to the content to those areas where it violates local law, a practice known as “geo-blocking”.
 We will attempt to clarify and narrow overbroad requests when possible.

 As an ICANN-accredited domain registrar, Cloudflare follows ICANN’s Uniform Domain-Name Dispute Resolution Policy (UDRP) for trademark-based domain name disputes.
 Consistent with the policy, Cloudflare will, upon receipt of a valid UDRP verification request from an ICANN approved dispute board: (1) Lock the disputed domain name(s) to prevent modification to the registrant and registrar information for the duration of the dispute, and (2) Unmask or provide the underlying WHOIS information to the dispute board.